icopy-site/awesome/docs/awesome/awesome-sdn.md

 ## High Performance Network
 - [DPDK](http://dpdk.org/) - DPDK is a set of libraries and drivers for fast packet processing.
 It is designed to run on any processors.
 The first supported CPU was Intel x86 and it is now extended to IBM POWER and ARM.
-- [https://github.com/sdnds-tw/awesome-sdn/blob/master/RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access) - Remote direct memory access (https://github.com/sdnds-tw/awesome-sdn/blob/master/RDMA) is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
+- [RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access) - Remote direct memory access (RDMA) is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
 This permits high-throughput, low-latency networking
 - [XDP](https://www.iovisor.org/technology/xdp) - XDP or eXpress Data Path provides a high performance, programmable network data path in the Linux kernel as part of the IO Visor Project.
-- [ASAP2](http://www.mellanox.com/blog/2016/12/three-ways-asap2-beats-dpdk-for-cloud-and-nfv/) - The ASAP2 accelerator is built on top of eSwitch NIC hardware, and allows either the entire virtual switch, or significant portions of virtual switch or distributed virtual router (https://github.com/sdnds-tw/awesome-sdn/blob/master/DVR) operations to be offloaded to the Mellanox NIC
+- [ASAP2](http://www.mellanox.com/blog/2016/12/three-ways-asap2-beats-dpdk-for-cloud-and-nfv/) - The ASAP2 accelerator is built on top of eSwitch NIC hardware, and allows either the entire virtual switch, or significant portions of virtual switch or distributed virtual router (DVR) operations to be offloaded to the Mellanox NIC

 ## Userspace Network Stack
 - [mTCP](https://github.com/eunyoung14/mtcp) - mTCP is a highly scalable user-level TCP stack for multicore systems. mTCP source code is distributed under the Modified BSD License.
 For more detail, please refer to the LICENSE.
 The license term of io_engine driver and ported applications may differ from the mTCP’s.
-- [net-next-nuse](https://github.com/libos-nuse/net-next-nuse) - Network Stack in Userspace (https://github.com/sdnds-tw/awesome-sdn/blob/master/NUSE) https://github.com/sdnds-tw/awesome-sdn/blob/master/NUSE allows us to use Linux network stack as a library which any applications can directory use by linking the library.
+- [net-next-nuse](https://github.com/libos-nuse/net-next-nuse) - Network Stack in Userspace (NUSE) NUSE allows us to use Linux network stack as a library which any applications can directory use by linking the library.
 Each application has its own network stack so, it provides an instant virtualized environment apart from a host operating system.
 - [drv-netif-dpdk](https://github.com/rumpkernel/drv-netif-dpdk) - drv-netif-dpdk is a DPDK network interface for rump kernels.
 The combined result is a userspace TCP/IP stack doing packet I/O via DPDK.
 - [f-stack](https://github.com/F-Stack/f-stack) - F-Stack is an user space network development kit with high performance based on DPDK, FreeBSD TCP/IP stack and coroutine API.
 - [nff-go](https://github.com/intel-go/nff-go) - NFF-Go becomes part of DPDK project umbrella under Linux Foundation!
 Mirror repo can be found here: http://dpdk.org/browse/apps/nff-go/.
 We will accept patches through DPDK mail-list and standard DPDK contribution process too.

 ## Analytics
 - [PNDA](http://pnda.io/) - The scalable, open source big data analytics platform for networks and services.
-- [SNAS](http://www.snas.io/) - Streaming Network Analytics System (https://github.com/sdnds-tw/awesome-sdn/blob/master/project SNAS) is a framework to collect, track and access tens of millions of routing objects (https://github.com/sdnds-tw/awesome-sdn/blob/master/routers, peers, prefixes) in real time.
+- [SNAS](http://www.snas.io/) - Streaming Network Analytics System (project SNAS) is a framework to collect, track and access tens of millions of routing objects (routers, peers, prefixes) in real time.
 - [Apache Spot](http://spot.incubator.apache.org/) - Community-driven cybersecurity project, built from the ground up, to bring advanced analytics to all IT Telemetry data on an open, scalable platform

 ## Resources